 From the time that the Philadelphia Eagles selected Jalen Hurts in the second round of the 2020 NFL Draft, there has been a clock seemingly ticking on Carson Wentz as the starter in Philadelphia.
-However, with Wentz having signed a $128 million contract extension in 2019, any transition to Hurts was always going to be a messy one for the Eagles in terms of their cap space.
-Let’s take a look at the Carson Wentz contract structure following the extension and the potential impact on the Eagles salary cap number if they were to look to move on from Wentz prior to 2021.
+That situation concluded with Carson Wentz being traded to the Indianapolis Colts on February 18th.
+Let’s look at the Carson Wentz contract structure following his extension and the impact on the Eagles’ and Colts’ salary cap number following the trade.

 How does Carson Wentz’s contract extension break down?

 Wentz was drafted with the second overall pick of the 2016 NFL Draft.
 He signed a four-year, fully guaranteed $26.6 million rookie deal with an option for a fifth year.
 He played three years on that rookie deal before signing his $128 million contract extension in 2019.
 At signing, $66.5 million of that money was guaranteed, with the total guarantees coming out to $107.9 million.

 The base contract value is actually only $111 million.
 However, there are some easily achievable escalators built in.
 They would take the amount up to the $128 million value that the deal is considered to be.